pulumi/docs/content/blog/esc-versioning-launch/index.md

 - **Immutable Revision History**: Every time you save an environment, a new, immutable revision is created, preserving a complete and tamper-proof history of your changes.
 - **Compare Revisions Side-by-Side**: Gain a clear understanding of changes between revisions with our detailed side-by-side comparison view.
 This helps identify differences, troubleshoot issues, and ensure smooth transitions between versions.
 - **Tag Revisions**: Assign meaningful names to specific revisions, enabling you to easily manage and deploy different versions of your environments.
-You can use tags like `Production`, `v1.2.1`, `Stable`, `Pre-release`, and `In-development` to clearly communicate the purpose or stage of each version.
+You can use tags like `production`, `v1.2.1`, `stable`, `pre-release`, and `in-development` to clearly communicate the purpose or stage of each version.
 Each environment has a built-in `latest` tag that always points to the environment’s most recent revision.
-- **Import Specific Versions**: Precisely control which version of an environment is imported, either by specifying a tag (e.g., `environmentA@PROD`) or using a specific revision number (e.g., `environmentB@2`).
-This method also applies when [importing environments](/docs/esc/environments/#importing-other-environments) via [Pulumi Stack Config](/docs/esc/environments/#importing-other-environments) or via other environments, to effectively 'pin' the desired version.
+- **Import Specific Versions**: Precisely control which version of an environment is imported, either by specifying a tag (e.g., `environmentA@prod`) or using a specific revision number (e.g., `environmentB@2`).
+This method also applies when [importing environments](/docs/esc/environments/#importing-other-environments) via [Pulumi Stack Config](/docs/esc/environments/#using-environments-with-pulumi-iac) or via other environments, to effectively 'pin' the desired version.
 - **Rollback to a Specific Version**: Quickly revert your environment to a previous state by rolling back to a specific version or revision.
 This provides a safety net for deployments and makes it easy to undo unwanted changes.
 - **Retract a Revision**: Quickly remove a revision from your history – crucial for situations like accidentally exposing a secret in plaintext.